mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are six frames with resulting bounding boxes and their corresponding heatmaps:

 ![alt text][image5]